hoodiehq/hood.ie/_posts/2016-06-22-beyond-progressive-web-apps-part-3.md

 I realise this example is a little bit contrived, but I hope by staying within our example project, we can see the problem here.
 Where the problem would *actually* make our lives harder is when we don’t have a single sync server, but a cluster of sync servers, which we might need for scaling to higher and higher loads of our system.

-Explaining all this takes time, and this tutorial is already getting long, so we are going to skip the nitty-gritty details of that one.
+Explaining all this takes time, and this tutorial is already getting long, so we are going to skip the details of this.
 I hope you forgive me.
 If you don’t, I hope this gif of a squirrel makes up for it:

 ![Squirrel eating](../dist1/blog/2016/06/squirrel.gif)